Accessibility

 Braille Christmas Crafts and Treats

-With Christmas being just a few weeks away, we thought it would be a perfect time to share some fun Braille-themed activities you can enjoy with your friends and family.
-Whether you’re a Braille reader or not, we hope that these crafts and treats will bring a little extra happiness to your holiday celebrations.
+With Christmas just a few days away, we thought it would be a perfect time to share some fun braille-themed activities you can enjoy with your friends and family.
+Whether you’re a braille reader or not, we hope these crafts and treats will bring extra happiness to your holiday celebrations.

 Here are our favorite recipes, homemade gifts, and holiday attire to help you create a magical holiday.